 Greenwich is host to two markets, the Blackheath Farmers Market, every Sunday, and the Greenwich Market, still set in the original Victorian structure that is its home.
 The former is a food lovers dream and you'd be mad not to pop in if you're in the area one weekend.
 The latter runs everyday and is a real institution, while it has downsized a lot in recent years the quirky crafts stands are mixed amongst brik-a-brak stalls where a hidden gem can sometimes be found.
 There are, of course, some good permanent shops in the area, with a couple of decent music stores and some indy clothing outlets.
 The legacy of the farmers market can be found in local food shops that sell high quality fresh produce accompanied by Theatre of Wine, a unique little shop that sells wine you won't find anywhere else!

 Things to Do

 At the heart of Greenwich is the outstanding architectural set piece of the Queen’s House and the Old Royal Naval College, accompanied on the water front by The Cutty Sark, newly restored since a catastrophic fire in 2007.
 Most visitors also come to see the National Maritime Museum and Greenwich Park’s Royal Observatory.
 The green open space of Greenwich Park is the ideal spot for a pleasant afternoon stroll and also offers fantastic views across the Thames to Canary Wharf.
 Once you factor in the good selection of pubs, cafes and restaurants, you realise there is plenty to keep you occupied when exploring this part of London.

-greenwich & blackheath, united kingdom, england, london at Greenwich & Blackheath, Slightly cut off from the rest of London – which is just how the locals like it.
+greenwich & blackheath, united kingdom, england, london at London - Greenwich, Slightly cut off from the rest of London – which is just how the locals like it.